Operation Oyster: Philips, Eindhoven

 In April 1942 the Air Ministry, in consultation with the Ministry of Economic Warfare, produced a list of the highest value targets in the occupied countries.
 Eight targets within range of the RAF were identified.
 The Philips radio and vacuum tube factory in Eindhoven was made the priority target, considered as important as any target in Germany.
 Philips was a leading firm in electronics and a big employer in Eindhoven, where production was performed at the massive Strijp works, and the smaller Emmasingel works, half a mile away to the south-east.

 Prior to the war Philips made major advances in the design and production of vacuum tubes and had some of the best research scientists in the world.
 An appraisal by the Air Ministry estimated that the plants in Eindhoven produced a third of the radio tubes used in German military equipment.
 It was feared that the firm was being used to perform research into electronic counter-measures and radar technology.

-The location of the Philips works in the middle of a Dutch city precluded Bomber Command from putting on a large scale raid at night, as this would result in a great many civilian casualties.
+The location of the Philips works in the middle of a Dutch city precluded Bomber Command from putting on a big night raid, as this would result in a great many civilian casualties.
 For accurate bombing the target would have to be attacked during the day.
 The raid resulted in about 150 civilian casualties.
-Being 70 mi inland from the coast, Eindhoven was beyond the range of fighter escort.
+Being 70 mi inland, Eindhoven was beyond the range of fighter escort.
 Using Lancaster bombers for the raid was considered and rejected, as they were too vulnerable to fly through the middle of the German fighter belt in daylight.
-The use of de Havilland Mosquitos was also considered, but the Philips works was too large a target for the payload the Mosquitos available could carry.
+The use of de Havilland Mosquitos was also considered but the Philips works was too large a target for the payload the Mosquitos available could carry.